The Byron

 • Summer nightlife can be noisy, but window shutters and double glazing afford good sound-proofing

-• Be aware rooms are on the second and third floors and there's no lift; pack light...
+• Be aware there are no rooms on the ground floor and there's no lift; choose a first-floor room if that's an issue, or pack light...

 • ... especially because Dubrovnik's Old Town is car-free, so you'll need to walk the final stretch when you arrive